LudiusMaximus/LudiusPlus/README.md

 ### ⚡ Dialog Skipper
 Skip tedious confirmation dialogs automatically.
 Streamline your auctions, pet charm purchases, and item bindings.
 Set price limits for auction auto-confirm to prevent costly mistakes.

+### 🛒 Vendor Item Overlay
+Enhance vendor browsing with additional item information overlays.
+Currently displays ownership details for housing decor items — showing "[in storage]/[total owned]" in the top-right corner of each icon, so you can see at a glance how many you already own.

 ### 🐎 Dismount/Mount Toggle
 Bind a single hotkey to seamlessly switch between mounted and dismounted states.
 Perfect for fluid "death from above" combat transitions and landing maneuvers.
 Saves you one action bar click to re-mount.
 You can also assign Druid Travel Forms and Dracthyr Soar instead of a mount.